nqnm/Colorful/.github/README.md

 ---

-**Important**: If the wallpaper doesn't have the correct resolution, you can change it by editing:
+**Warning**: If the wallpaper doesn't have the correct resolution, you can change it by editing:

 ```sh
 sudo vim $(which video-wallpaper.sh)